A good vocabulary will help you go far in life. Some people acquire vocabulary easily and innately, for others it comes more slowly.

 The reasons are varied, for the kids that are on the autism spectrum, it is common for them to have difficulty picking up new vocabulary through context.
 For kids with dyslexia, it is difficult to remember new words unless they can picture it.
 For kids who are learning English as a second language, they have little exposure to new vocabulary words.
 Whatever the reason, we have come up with some vocabulary games for elementary students because we like to play while they learn.

 Predictably, learning vocabulary is usually not one of my student’s favorite activities.
 We like to make learning as enjoyable as possible so we use Vocabulary Games for Elementary Students.
-The activities work well one-on-one, in a class room or with homeschoolers.
+The activities work well one-on-one, in a classroom or with homeschoolers.

 TRUE OR UNTRUE VOCABULARY GAME?

 Give the kids a word along with a definition.
 Tell the kids that they have a choice: they can give the correct definition or they can make up their own definition of the word.
 If they fool the other kids, they get a point.
-Whomever guesses correctly gets a point.
+Whoever guesses correctly gets a point.

 We just printed out a list and cut out the words with their definitions to hand out to the kids.